 The company that produces BallistiCrete is also doing some testing to see how much protection it can offer against blasts, and early results are looking quite promising.

-The major advantage of BallistiCrete is that it can be applied to nearly any surface, including drywall, cinderblock, and stucco.
+The major advantage of BallistiCrete is that it can be applied to nearly any surface, including drywall, masonry, cinderblock, stucco, cement, and other building materials.

 The only thing BallistiCrete can’t be applied to is metal.
 This is because it actually bonds to the surface it’s applied to, providing you with maximum protection from bullets.